UMAprotocol/protocol/packages/core/contracts/cross-chain-oracle/README.md

 Before running anything below, make sure you have run `yarn build` from the root of the repo.

-Note that the fork network instructions should be used as a test run prior to the public network deployments.
+Note that the fork network instructions can be used as a test run prior to the public network deployments.

 ## Starting a fork